Rethinking the Value of Agent-Generated Tests for LLM-Based Software Engineering Agents: RQ1: What Testing Behaviors Emerge Under a Light Agent Scaffold?

 \paragraph{Goal and measurements.} We examine whether base LLMs write test artifacts under a light scaffold.
 For each task, we record (i) whether the agent writes at least one test artifact, and (ii) if so, how many distinct test artifacts it writes.
 We report results separately for resolved and unresolved tasks.

-\paragraph{Results.} Table~\ref{tab:rq1-1-testgen-permodel} shows that writing tests is common for most models, but not for \textit{gpt-5.2}.
-Some models write tests in almost every task (e.g., \textit{minimax-m2} and \textit{kimi-k2-thinking}).
-In contrast, \textit{gpt-5.2} almost never writes tests (3/500 tasks).
+\paragraph{Results.} Table~\ref{tab:rq1-1-testgen-permodel} shows that writing tests is common for most models, but not for \textit{GPT-5.2}.
+Some models write tests in almost every task (e.g., \textit{MiniMax M2} and \textit{Kimi K2 Thinking}).
+In contrast, \textit{GPT-5.2} almost never writes tests (3/500 tasks).
 Within the same model, resolved and unresolved tasks usually have similar test-writing rates.
 When tests are written, unresolved tasks often write as many or more distinct test artifacts than resolved tasks.
 This may reflect that harder tasks trigger more trial-and-error.

-\begin{takeawaybox}[RQ1.1 Test Writing: Key Pattern] Test writing is widespread across models in our high-autonomy issue-resolution setting.
-Most models write tests in a majority of tasks (61.6--98.6\%), and four of six do so in at least 83\% of tasks; \textit{gpt-5.2} is a clear outlier with near-zero test writing (0.6\%). \end{takeawaybox}
+\begin{takeawaybox}[RQ1.1 Test Writing: Key Pattern] Test writing is common for most models in this high-autonomy setting, but \textit{GPT-5.2} is a clear outlier with near-zero test writing. \end{takeawaybox}